Religious Liberty Prayer Bulletin | RLPB 556 | Wed 01 Jul 2020

 Ghisn's post on the London School of Economics' blog (April 2020) focuses on the devastating impact that years of Western sanctions have had on Syria's once thriving health sector.
 Syria's pharmaceutical industry too was once one of Syria's most successful, private sector-led industries.
 While it might be correct to say that Western sanctions do not directly target the health sector, this is a deception.
 In truth, Western sanctions have crippled Syria's health sector and pharmaceuticals industry by preventing access to raw materials for pharmaceuticals, medicine-enclosing and packaging materials (such as vials and ampules), hospital equipment, laboratory reagents and even repairs and spare parts for life-saving machines.
 Along with maternal and infant deaths, deaths from entirely treatable conditions have skyrocketed.
 In February 2019, Archbishop Tobji of Aleppo lamented that, while the bombs and terror had mostly ceased, the‘war of economics’ was hitting Syrians hard.
 The siege established by the Caesar Act ensures that the humanitarian crisis in government-held areas is set to escalate.

 The human rights pretext for the Caesar Act comes from the more than 50,000 images, allegedly smuggled out of Syria by a defector code-named 'Caesar', purporting to show the bodies of Syrian civilians tortured to death in Assad's prisons.
 On this ground, the US declares, 'Assad must go!'
-However, in December 2015, Human Rights Watch released a report titled 'If the Dead Could Speak', in which HRW concluded that these photos are simply unverified photos of dead people, nearly half of whom are Syrian soldiers and victims of rebel car bombs and other violence.
+It must be noted that the Caesar Report was commissioned by the pro-Muslim Brotherhood ruling family of Qatar, who are sworn enemies of Assad and integral to the regime-change-alliance.
+In December 2015, Human Rights Watch released a report titled 'If the Dead Could Speak', in which HRW concluded that these photos are simply unverified photos of dead people, nearly half of whom are Syrian soldiers and victims of rebel car bombs and other violence.
 So the pretext, too, is a deception!
 The US is acting on behalf of its human rights-abusing allies, Turkey and Saudi Arabia (who simply want to dominate Syria so they might run pipelines through its territory), and to spite Russia (which backed Assad) and China (which views Syria as integral to its Belt & Road Initiative).
 May the Lord have mercy on the Syrian people!

 LEBANON: SECTARIAN TENSIONS IGNITE